bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 objc_library(name="some", copts=["-DSOME"])
 ```

-The same principals can be applied to many rules: wrapping macros with macros.
+The same principles can be applied to many rules: wrapping macros with macros.
 Please see the
 [`objc_library`](https://docs.bazel.build/versions/master/be/objective-c.html)
 documentation for all possible arguments. _Note: Unlike Starlark rules which
-are easily added on to Bazel, the `objc_library` is part of the internal java
+are easily added on to Bazel, the `objc_library` is part of the internal Java
 rules shipped with the Bazel
 binary._